emranxec/MyLearning/README.md

 50. what is functional interface?
 [functional-interfaces-java](https://www.geeksforgeeks.org/functional-interfaces-java/?ref=lbp)
 ----
-##  how to configure techniques of JVM?
+## Q. how to configure techniques of JVM?
 >
 ----
-##  why serialize a object?
+## Q. why serialize a object?
 >
 ----
-##  what is default spring bean status?
+## Q. what is default spring bean status?
 >The default scope for the bean is a singleton, like the example below,
 > in which we haven't explicitly given a scope.
 Singleton means that the Spring container
 > creates only one instance of the bean, and cached in memory,